encode2m4v/encode2m4v/README.md

 ------------
 ##### DESCRIPTION
-             Transcodes files and recurses folders in current directory "." (or "root directory".)
+             Transcodes files and recurses folders in current directory "." (or "root directory/".)
 Finds all .mp4 (or "--inext") files and transcodes them into an .m4v (or "--ext") file using the "HQ 1080p30 Surround" (or --preset) HandBrakeCLI preset.
 Originally meant to be copied to the directory to start the recursive search (root) and run from there, it